MohammadNaqaweh/rss/README.md

 2. `getCoordinates`

-    Takes query parameter of `country name` and returns and object that look like:
+    Takes query parameter of `country` which is the country name and returns an object that looks like:

 ```
 {